SEI-R-2-22/u2_lab_password_validator/README.md

 For this exercise, don't be concerned about the distinction between container and presentational components.

 1. Add your form inputs in `Validator.js`.
-2. †Add a constructor method and initialize state.
+2. Add a constructor method and initialize state.
 Your state should include `email`, `password`, `passwordConfirm`, and `valid` properties.

 ```jsx
     this.state = {